Sony a9 Review

 Some quick housekeeping notes:

-- I’ve only had this camera for a couple months so this review will be a rolling review.
-What that means is that I plan to add more thoughts and images as I use the camera more in the next month or so.
+- This review will be a rolling review.
+What that means is that I plan to add more thoughts and images as I use the camera more on assignment and and during travels.

 - I have never shot sports and don’t seem myself shooting that any time soon.